motorway/mw-backend-takehome-test/README.md

 - If both providers are unreachable or return a 5xx error, then the service should now return a 503 Service Unavailable Error.

-- To save costs by avoiding calling either 3rd party, improve the PUT operation so that the providers are not called if an valuation has already occurred.
+- To save costs by avoiding calling either 3rd party, improve the PUT operation so that the providers are not called if a valuation has already occurred.
 NOTE: This is to save costs, not for any consistency concerns between Motorway and the 3rd party.
 (Don't worry about concurrency, if two requests for the same route occur at the same time, either response can be saved).

 - To help increase customer confidence regarding the valuation Motorway shows the user, there is a new requirement to show the name of the provider who provided the valuation to the user on the front end, e.g. "Valued by Trusted Company {X}", therefore the name of the provider that was used for the valuation needs to be persisted in the database and returned in the response.